ABS: Adaptive Bounded Staleness Converges Faster and Communicates Less: Introduction

-Nonetheless, the problem of gradient staleness still poses a threat to the convergence of the algorithm, i.e., there is a possibility that the over-staled gradients are aggregated to update the global model and wreak havoc in the performance.
-To address this issue, we develop a novel asynchronous strategy that adaptively bounds the staleness of the gradient, justified by the name adaptive bounded staleness (ABS).
-In particular, as with AdaSync, the number of workers the server waits for different stages changes adaptively with the learning process to achieve a balance between synchronous methods and asynchronous ones.
-Moreover, at the beginning of each training round, the workers with its staleness larger than a threshold value are required to restart a new round of computation, so as to bound the staleness.
-The threshold also adptively changes as the endurance of staleness decreases along the training procedure.
-Simulation results corroborate the advantages of ABS over state-of-the-art schemes in both wall-clock time and communication rounds.
+However, the issue of gradient staleness still poses a threat to algorithm convergence, as there is a risk of aggregating excessively stale gradients that can negatively impact performance.
+To tackle this challenge, we propose a novel asynchronous strategy called Adaptive Bounded Staleness (ABS).
+ABS aims to adaptively bound the staleness of gradients, hence its name.
+In ABS, similar to AdaSync, the number of workers that the server waits for during different stages of training adjusts adaptively based on the learning process.
+This approach strikes a balance between synchronous and asynchronous methods.
+Additionally, at the beginning of each training round, workers with a staleness exceeding a threshold value are required to restart their computation, effectively bounding the staleness.
+The threshold also adapts dynamically as the tolerance for staleness decreases throughout the training process.
+To further reduce communication overhead between workers and the PS, we incorporate the local SGD method in training.
+Unlike synchronizing models across all workers, local SGD allows each worker's model to evolve independently, with occasional model averaging.
+This approach has gained popularity in training deep neural networks \cite{l1, l2, l3, l4} and federated learning \cite{fedavg} due to its significant improvement in communication efficiency.

+Furthermore, we provide a theoretical analysis of the convergence rate of the ABS algorithm under a non-convex condition.
+Simulation results demonstrate the advantages of ABS over state-of-the-art schemes in terms of both wall-clock time and communication rounds.